 How to fix it: Create content that addresses the underlying environmental or market conditions that caused lead conversions to decrease.
 Not your buying season?
 Create planning documents or tools that allow prospects to monitor their KPIs during the year to get a better idea of what they’ll need when buying season does finally come around.
 Did the market crash?
-Put out a free offer that offers actionable tips to reduce operating costs or expenses.
+Put out an offer of free actionable tips to reduce operating costs or expenses.

-If you have buyer persona and buyer’s journey-focused content that complements your traffic-generating efforts and fits into each stage of the funnel yet you’re still seeing a decrease in leads, the answer may lie not in the content but the lead conversion “machinery” promoting those offers.
+If you have buyer persona- and Buyer’s Journey-focused content that complements your traffic-generating efforts and fits into each stage of the funnel, yet you’re still seeing a decrease in leads, the answer may lie not in the content but in the lead conversion “machinery” promoting those offers.

 1. You may not have enough lead conversion opportunities.

 The first thing to check is whether or not you have enough conversion opportunities on your site.
-These include things like your blog subscription or newsletter sign-up, any forms posted directly on website pages, as well as, of course, calls-to-action.
+These include things such as your blog subscription or newsletter sign-up, any forms posted directly on website pages, and, of course, calls to action.
 Ideally, each page should have one of these lead conversion tools on it.

 2. Your lead conversion opportunities may be too hard to find.

-How to fix it: Make sure the text on your calls-to-action either matches exactly with the offer someone will see on the corresponding landing page or explains it in such a way that will resonate with your persona.
-Also be sure that your calls to action use, well, actionable language—that is, they include active verbs like “download” and “get.”
+How to fix it: Make sure the text on your calls to action either matches exactly with the offer someone will see on the corresponding landing page or explains it in a way that will resonate with your persona.
+Also, be sure that your calls to action use, well, actionable language—that is, they include active verbs such as “download” and “get.”

-Calls-to-action aren’t the only piece of conversion process “machinery” whose malfunction might be costing you leads.
-Sure it’s calls-to-action that generate clicks and landing page visitors, but what happens after those visitors arrive at your landing page itself?
-If the pages aren’t well optimized, you could lose those would-be contacts.
+Sure, it’s calls to action that generate clicks and landing page visitors, but what happens after those visitors arrive at your landing page itself?
+If the pages aren’t well-optimized, you could lose those would-be contacts.

 How to fix it: To determine if your landing pages are to blame, compare your CTA click rates with page submission rates.
 If there’s a large discrepancy between the two numbers (with clicks being much higher than submissions), either your forms or your landing page itself may be to blame.
 Check out what makes a great landing page or read on to see if your forms are the real issue.